Stetson: Canadian police

 The Royal Canadian Mounted Police (RCMP) Red Serge dress uniform includes a Stetson with a flat brim.
 The Stetson was first used unofficially by the North-West Mounted Police, in place of the traditional white pith helmet, not practical for the Canadian West.
 The color for the RCMP Stetson is sometimes referred to as "Belgian Belly"; it is a reddish buff, pastel-like color of the underfur of the Belgian hare.
 It is also a very little-used "second name" for the Stetson.
 Although called a Stetson, the hat type is similar to a campaign hat.

 The Ontario Provincial Police also wore the Stetson (grey woven fabric) as part of their uniform from 1909 to 1930s and again from 1997 to 2009.

-The Calgary municipal police may wear a black Stetson as an optional part of their uniform, reflecting the city's western roots and cowboy heritage.
-Although worn by some officers year-round, the hat is especially prominent during the Calgary Stampede, a ten-day summer festival celebrating the city's roots.
+The Calgary Police Service may wear a black Stetson as an optional part of their uniform, reflecting the city's western roots and cowboy heritage.
+Although worn by some officers year-round, the hat is especially prominent during the Calgary Stampede.